antogs99/cartly_grocery_list_privacy/README.md

 # Privacy Policy

 App Name: Cartly: Grocery List
-Effective Date: 04/23/2026

-Grocery List: AisleFlow (“the App”) respects your privacy.
-This policy explains what data is collected and how it is used.

-1. Data Collection

-The App collects limited, non-personal usage data to improve performance and user experience.

-This may include:

-* App interactions (e.g., screens viewed, features used)
-* Device information (e.g., device model, OS version)
-* General location data (country/region, not precise location)
-* App performance data (crashes, diagnostics)

-This data does not directly identify you.

-2. User Data

-All data created in the App (e.g., grocery lists, items) is stored locally on your device and is not transmitted to any external servers.

-3. Third-Party Services

-The App uses the following third-party services:

-* Firebase (Analytics, Crash Reporting)
-* Google Analytics (GA4)

-These services may collect and process data as described in this policy.

-4. Data Security

-Since no personal data is collected or stored externally, there is no risk of your personal data being accessed from external systems.

-5. Children’s Privacy

-The App does not knowingly collect any data from children under 13.

-6. Changes to This Policy

-This policy may be updated in the future.
-Any changes will be reflected on this page with an updated effective date.

-7. Contact

-If you have questions about this Privacy Policy, contact:
+Effective Date: May 2026

+Cartly (“we”, “us”, or “our”) respects your privacy.
+This Privacy Policy explains what information we collect, how we use it, and your choices when using the app.

+---

+## 1. Information We Collect

+### a.
+Account Information
+If you sign in using Apple or Google, we may receive:
+- Email address
+- Display name

+This information is used only to create and manage your account.

+---

+### b.
+User Data (Lists and Items)
+If you are signed in, your grocery lists, items, and related data are stored securely using cloud services (Google Firebase).
+This allows:
+- Syncing across devices
+- Sharing lists with other users

+If you use the app without signing in, your data may be stored locally on your device.

+---

+### c.
+Usage Data
+We collect limited usage data to improve the app, including:
+- Screens viewed
+- Features used
+- Session activity

+---

+### d.
+Device Information
+We may collect:
+- Device model
+- Operating system version
+- App version

+---

+### e.
+Approximate Location
+We may collect general location data (such as country or region) based on IP address.
+We do not collect precise GPS location unless explicitly requested for features like store selection.

+---

+## 2. How We Use Your Information

+We use collected data to:
+- Provide and maintain app functionality
+- Sync your data across devices
+- Enable list sharing
+- Improve performance and features
+- Fix bugs and crashes

+---

+## 3. Third-Party Services

+We use the following third-party services:

+- Google Firebase (Authentication, Firestore Database, Analytics, Crash Reporting)
+- Google Analytics (GA4)

+These services may collect and process data according to their own privacy policies:
+https://policies.google.com/privacy

+---

+## 4. Payments and Subscriptions

+In-app purchases and subscriptions are processed by Apple through the App Store.
+We do not collect, store, or have access to your payment information.

+We may store your subscription status to determine access to premium features.

+---

+## 5. Data Storage and Security

+Your data is stored securely using industry-standard practices.
+Cloud-stored data is protected through Firebase security systems.

+While we take reasonable measures to protect your data, no system is completely secure.

+---

+## 6. Data Retention

+We retain your data as long as your account exists.
+If you delete your account, your associated data will be permanently removed.

+---

+## 7. Children’s Privacy

+Cartly is not intended for children under 13.
+We do not knowingly collect personal data from children under 13.

+---

+## 8. Your Choices

+You can limit data collection by:
+- Using the app without signing in (local-only mode)
+- Disabling app tracking in iOS settings
+- Managing permissions in your device settings

+---

+## 9. Changes to This Policy

+We may update this Privacy Policy from time to time.
+Changes will be reflected with an updated effective date.

+---

+## 10. Contact

+If you have questions or concerns, contact:

 Email: antogs99@gmail.com

-8. Analytics

-The App uses Firebase and Google Analytics (GA4), services provided by Google LLC, to understand how users interact with the App.

-These services may collect:

-* Device identifiers (such as advertising ID)
-* Usage data (screens viewed, session duration, interactions)
-* Approximate location (based on IP address)

-This information is used to:

-* Improve app functionality and performance
-* Understand feature usage
-* Fix bugs and crashes

-Google may process this data in accordance with their Privacy Policy: https://policies.google.com/privacy

-9. Your Choices

-You can limit analytics data collection by:

-* Disabling ad tracking in your device settings (iOS: Settings → Privacy & Security → Tracking)
-* Limiting app permissions where applicable
-⸻
-Need Help?

-If you’re experiencing issues, have questions, or want to suggest features, contact:

-Email: antogs99@gmail.com

-When contacting support, include:
+---

+## Support

+If you need help, include:
-* Device type (iPhone model)
+- Device type (iPhone model)
-* iOS version
+- iOS version
-* Description of the issue
+- Description of the issue
-* Steps to reproduce (if applicable)
+- Steps to reproduce

-Response Time

-Responses are typically provided within 24–48 hours.
+Response time: typically 24–48 hours.